 The eleventh edition of Bulgaria's National History Competition on the topic of “Childhood in History” has successfully finished.
 The winners were awarded in an official ceremony, which was held in the Central Military Club Sofia on 22 June 2019.

-On 22 June 2018, the winners of the 13th Slovak History Competition were awarded at the premises of the Ministry of

-	Foreign and European Affairs of the Slovak Republic in Bratislava.
-Under the topic "Fragility of Liberty” 64
+On 21 June 2019, the winners of the 14th Slovak History Competition were awarded at the premises of the Ministry of Foreign and European Affairs of the Slovak Republic in Bratislava under auspices of the Slovak Commission for UNESCO.

-	participants handed in 37 entries.
-Most of them were group works.

 For the first time in the Swiss history competition, works in five different languages were submitted in the current competition on the topic "Youth on the Move".
 Reason enough for Antonia Schmidlin of the management team to present her perspective on linguistic diversity at the award ceremony on 18 May 2019 in Zurich.